Your Guide to Customer Lifetime Value (CLTV) in Ecommerce

 Whether you realize it or not, you’re sitting on a ton of data from your customers’ interactions with your brand.
 From names and ages to email addresses and browsing behavior, this is all data you can and should use to inform your marketing messaging and segmentation.

-But first, you need to unify and centralize that data so you can get a single view of your customer (a B2C CRM is a great solution for doing this).
+But first, you need to unify and centralize that data so you can get a single view of your customer (an Activated Customer Data Platform is a great solution for doing this).
 From there, you can build more granular segments and communicate with customers on an individual level.
 Then, once all of your data is in one easy-to-access place, you can better understand how customer behavior impacts purchase decisions.

 Customer data also gives you the information you need to drive engagement with personalization.
 Ultimately, when you use customer data to see where people are in the buying cycle and how that relates to their individual needs as a customer, you can encourage increased conversions and greater lifetime value.